marcduez/graphql-validation-directives/README.md

 **exclusiveMin**

-A number that the provided value must be greater than.
+Throws if the number is less than or equal to the provided float value.

 ```gql
 input Mutation1Input {